kokilavvarshini/string-diagonals/README.md

 # string-diagonals
-printing the string in the diagonals
+printing a string in the diagonals